-TRZ's Compliance function seeks to promote an organisational culture committed to integrity, ethical conduct and compliance with law, and to set standards, policies and procedures that provide reasonable assurance that TRZ acts in a manner consistent with its local compliance and regulatory obligations and within TransRe's overarching compliance requirements.
+The purpose of TRZ's Compliance function is to promote an organisational culture committed to integrity, ethical conduct and compliance with law, and to set standards, policies and procedures that provide reasonable assurance that TRZ acts in a manner consistent with its local compliance and regulatory obligations and within TransRe's overarching compliance requirements.

-The Compliance function is headed up by TRZ's Head Legal & Compliance who has a direct reporting line to the CEO of TRZ and TRC's Chief Compliance Officer.
-For the branch office in Dubai, the Compliance function is outsourced to an external provider who has regular exchange with TRZ's Head Legal & Compliance also reports into the TRZ Executive Committee and the Risk Committee.
+The Compliance function is headed up by TRZ's Head Legal & Compliance who has a direct reporting line to the CEO of TRZ and TRC's Chief Compliance Officer ("CCO").
+TRZ's Head Legal & Compliance is responsible for ensuring that TransRe's compliance mission is implemented, coordinated and enforced within TRZ and reports any compliance violations or issues to the COO.
+For the branch office in Dubai, the Compliance function is outsourced to an external provider who has regular exchange with TRZ's Head Legal & Compliance and also reports into the TRZ Executive Committee and the Risk Committee.